kalinith/Chirpy/README.md

 #### /api/users

 1. ```POST /api/users```
-	accepts a user in the form of e-mail and password.
+	accepts a user in the form of an email and a password.
 	```
 	{
 		"email":"user@example.com"